moGaara/library-management-system-/README.md

 - delete a book by sending the id.

-update a book
+Update a Book
--PUT /api/books/{id}
+- PUT /api/books/{id}
--Updating the details of a book by sending the ID.
+- Updating the details of a book by sending the ID.
 -  in the request send this book details as follow:
   {
     "title" : "Your Book Title",